OCD can be exhausting on relationships, and it’s important to know that you are not alone!

 You need validation.
 You need that nodding look from someone who is sharing a similar journey.

-I want you to feel connected, heard, and supported.
-I also want you to feel educated.
+We want you to feel connected, heard, and supported.
+We also want you to feel educated.